-- the loan is not compliant with the terms of 109N - the loan was not repaid by the lodgment date no statement has been provided to the recipient advising of a deemed dividend.
+- the loan is not compliant with the terms of section 109N - the loan was not repaid by the lodgment date - no statement has been provided to the recipient advising of a deemed dividend.

-Refer to Taxation Determinations TD 2004/68 and TD 2018/13 for more guidance.
+For more guidance, see Taxation Determinations TD 2004/68 and TD 2018/13.